savetier/savetierX-keyboard-layout/README.md

 # savetierX-keyboard-layout
-A transformed Colemak layout, mostly for central European languages
+A transformed Colemak layout, for central European languages

 From the alternative keyboard layouts my favourite is Colemak.
 However, it has its flaws for central and eastern European languages which I intent to fix with the SavetierX layout.
 This layout is very suitable for polyglots, linguists, language enthusiasts, Slavs, Slavists, Magyars, Romanians, and many more!
+SavetierX is a compromise between usability, adaptability, ergonomy, and comfort.

 The basic ideas: